Valentine’s Day films: The best romcoms to watchFeb 8 | 4 min read

 Mammals will be released exclusively on Prime Video on Friday 11 November.

 Prime Video subscription required.

 What’s the plot of Mammals?

-The plot for Mammals is being kept firmly under wraps, but the show’s writer Jez Butterworth offered the following clue: “A good marriage is the most magical thing.
+The show’s writer Jez Butterworth previously offered the following clue to the series' plot: “A good marriage is the most magical thing.
 In a world of eight billion, you’ve found the one who gets you, ignites your body and soul.
 Who allows you to grow and flourish.

 "Who gives you the spark, the confidence to become you.
 You’re also never going to have sex with anyone else, ever, and then you’re going to die, and be dead forever.”

 In May 2022, Butterworth spoke at the Prime Video Presents UK showcase in London, and he explained why we know so little about the series.

 "I'd love to be able to reveal more, but if I took you more than about six minutes into it, I would ruin the series.
 Everything that happens after the first six minutes is a spoiler," he said.

 "It's a relationship comedy that doesn't really discuss relationships at any point.
 It's more like a whodunit, and I think most relationships do end up as crime scenes, don't they?
 So I guess if you like James's work and Sally's work then you should watch it."